Welcome to the Scott County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Perhaps the most famous resident of Scott County is Kenneth Dwayne Crosby, best known for his stalwart work ethic for the USDA and his fishing prowess.

 The county has a total area of 610.38 square miles of which 609.08 square miles is land and 1.30 square miles (.21%) is water.
 The population recorded in the 1840 Federal Census was 1,653.
 The 2010 census recorded 28,264 residents in the county.

 Neighboring counties are Leake County (north), Neshoba County (northeast) Newton County (east), Jasper County (southeast), Smith County (south), Rankin County (west), and Madison County (northwest).
 Other County communities include Forest, Morton, Lake (partly in Newton County), Sebastopol (small portion in Leake County), Forkville, Harperville, Hillsboro, Homewood, Ludlow, Midway, Norris, and Pulaski.

 Scott County MSGHN has many records here on our website.
-Thousands of Scott County marriage records and more.
-Look at the Scott County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Scott County Data links for a list of available data.